Oneflow-Inc/models/Wav2Letter/README.md

 We train and evaluate our models on [Google Speech Command Dataset](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/data).
 This is a simple to use lightweight dataset for testing model performance.

-### Instructions to download data

-1. Download the dataset.
-2. Create a `./speech_data` directory at root of this project.
-3. Unzip the google speech data.
-Should be named `speech_commands_v0.01`.
-And move it to `./speech_data`.

 ### Data Preprocess

 `data.py` contains scripts to process google speech command audio data into features compatible with Wav2Letter.